How to Optimize Your LinkedIn Profile

 Make sure to include metrics in your descriptions for each role.
 Metrics help build proof that you have those abilities.
 Try this simple formula for success when writing about your achievements for each role: success verb + noun + metric + outcome.

-Within Teal's Resume Builder is an Achievement Assistant tool created to help you write impactful, metric-driven achievements.
+Within Teal's AI Resume Builder is an Achievement Assistant tool created to help you write impactful, metric-driven achievements.

 LinkedIn uses job titles as a way to help recruiters or hiring managers find you.
 Both your current and previous job titles are weighted heavily by LinkedIn's algorithm when a recruiter or hiring manager searches to find candidates.